fredfeng/CS292C/projects/proj3/README.md

 - If the evaluation returns `Some true`, then `v` already satisfies `f`.
 - If the evaluation returns `Some false`, then some decision that resulted in `v` must have been wrong, so `solve` returns `None` to signal a backtrack.
 - If the evaluation returns `None`, that means that the status `f` is unknown, so we need to keep making decisions.
 This is where the natural number `n` comes into play: **it represents the variable that was last decided on** (at least this is true to a first approximation).
 Since we'll be making decisions in decreasing order of the variables, this means that
   - if `n` is `0`, then everything has been decided.
 It doesn't matter what we return in this case, because if everything has been decided then `f` cannot possibly evaluate to unknown.
-We simply return a dummy `None` in this case.
+We just return a dummy `None` in this case.
   - if `n` is `S n'`, then the next variable to be assigned is `n'`.
 So we try solving again by setting `n'` to true or false.
-The notation `<|>` is for the `option_merge` function, which simply combines two options (with a bias towards the left).
+The notation `<|>` is for the `option_merge` function, which combines two options (with a bias towards the left).

-The entry point of the solver is the `z4` function, which simply calls `solve` with the empty assignment and the previous assigned variable set to 1 plus the maximum variable that occurs in `f`, so that the first ever decision will be `max_var f`, the second one will be `max_var f - 1`, ..., down to `0`:
+The entry point of the solver is the `z4` function, which calls `solve` with the empty assignment and the previous assigned variable set to 1 plus the maximum variable that occurs in `f`, so that the first ever decision will be `max_var f`, the second one will be `max_var f - 1`, ..., down to `0`:
 ```coq
 Definition z4 (f: formula) :=
   let m := max_var f in